Step 1 : Visa

 Don’t forget to also get involved through our numerous student clubs.
 No doubt, you will find the right one for you!

 While studying abroad is an exciting and rewarding adventure, it can present some challenges.
 Cultural adjustment is one of them.
 It is normal.
 It may take you some time to get adjusted to French culture and daily life.
-Do not hesitate to talk about it and reach out to our Health Center for assistance.

 Campus France has put together a great guide with tips and practical information to help you with your future life in Paris and Ile de France.